ManthanKeim/Simple-Entry-Management-Software/README.md

 through mail and sms.
 Once the meeting is over, visitor checks out by using the check-out option from the web-app.

+For Mailing the host, I've used Simple Mail Transfer Protocol(SMTP), but in the case of SMS, I've added the code for Twilio API, but due to limitation of resources I'm unable to send SMS, but provided with the resources and the available phone number.
+This web-app is tested and can be extended for global user.

 ### Project Screenshots on LocalHost

 <img alt="image_1" src="working/Screenshot 2019-11-26 at 5.00.21 PM.png" width="700px">